AsaraSenaratne/SEKA/README.md

 ````

-The .py files in the folder runs in the following order:
+The .py files in the folder run in the following order:

 (1) triple_features.py
 (2) entity_features.py